Republican pressure mounts for state police involvement in South Florida recounts

 “As long as the Supervisor of Elections has unsupervised, unaccountable, and unfettered access to the ballot boxes, she will be able to destroy evidence of any errors, accidents, or unlawful conduct — making it nearly impossible for an aggrieved party to prosecute their claims or discover later what has actually occurred in the electoral process,” attorney Jason Zimmerman wrote in the complaint filed against Broward Supervisor or Elections Brenda Snipes.

 Democrats, who’ve accused Scott and Republican attorneys of voter suppression, reacted harshly.
 Mark Herron, an election lawyer who represented Al Gore in the 2000 presidential recount, called Scott’s push to involve state police an “abuse of power.”
-Joe Geller, a Miami state representative and election lawyer called it an unprecedented and unwarranted request.
+Joe Geller, a Miami state representative and election lawyer called it an “extraordinary” and unwarranted request, although courts in New York recently ordered ballots impounded in a congressional race at the request of Democratic frontrunner Anthony Brindisi.

-“I’ve never heard of law enforcement being ordered to take these things into custody,” said Geller, a Democrat.
-“It would be extraordinary.”

 Scott’s campaigns filed the lawsuits — including a third that seeks to invalidate any ballots counted in Broward after Saturday’s deadline to submit unofficial results — as elections departments around the state hustled Sunday to try and meet a 3 p.m.
 Thursday deadline to recount the ballots cast during the state’s midterm elections.
 Recounts were also ordered in contests for governor and commissioner of agriculture due to a state law that requires a machine recount for any statewide election decided by a half of a percentage point or less.

-Note: This article has been updated to note that ballots have been impounded in the race for the 22nd congressional district of New York.